 (4) The customer is not entitled to a right of set-off or retention unless the counterclaim is undisputed or legally binding.

-(1) We shall send the goods to the customer no later than on the dispatch date (date of handover of the goods by us to the mail-order company), whereby this is only approximate and can therefore be exceeded by up to four working days.
+(1) We shall send the goods to the customer no later than on the dispatch date (date of handover of the goods by us to the mail-order company), whereby this is only approximate and can therefore be exceeded by up to three working days.
 If no dispatch date is indicated, goods which are marked as being "in stock" shall be dispatched no later than on the fifth working day (subject to a valid sale in accordance with Section 2) and all other goods within three weeks.
 This period which is decisive for the determination of the dispatch date begins in each case (a) if delivery against advance payment has been agreed, on the date of receipt of the full purchase price (including VAT and shipping costs) or (b) if payment as cash on delivery or on account has been agreed, on the day of conclusion of the purchase contract.

 (2) If the goods are marked as being "in stock" when the order is placed by the customer in the Online Shop and if the delivery is made against advance payment, we shall hold the goods for a period of five working days following our acceptance of the offer.
 If we do not receive payment within this period, we shall be entitled to sell the goods elsewhere at any time.
 In such a case, the dispatch shall only be made within the stated period of five days while stock is available.
 Otherwise, a period of three weeks after receipt of payment is agreed.